How AI is Reshaping Hotels

 Guest Communication

-These will further evolve into property- and destination- trained assistants: bots loaded with property specific information, local recommendations, ánd connected to PMS, CRM, and third-party providers.
+These chat systems will further evolve into digital concierges: bots packed with property info, local tips, and synced up to your systems like PMS, CRM, and even third-party services.
 Acting as digital concierges, they can handle routine requests and suggest tailored offers.
-They can be deployed both pre-arrival for potential bookers and in-stay for guests.
+They can be used both pre-arrival for potential bookers and in-stay for guests.

 Looking further ahead, hotel-based AI agents may even interact directly with travelers’ personal AI planners, shaping the booking and pre-arrival journey without human mediation.